fastify/fastify/docs/Errors.md

 ## Errors

 <a name="error-handling"></a>
-### Error Handling in Node.js
+### Error Handling In Node.js

 #### Uncaught Errors
 In node.js, uncaught errors are likely to cause memory leaks, file descriptor leaks and other major production issues.
 [Domains](https://nodejs.org/en/docs/guides/domain-postmortem/) were introduced to try fix this issue, but did not.

 Given that it is not possible to process all uncaught errors sensibly, the best way to deal with them is to [crash](https://nodejs.org/api/process.html#process_warning_using_uncaughtexception_correctly).

-#### Catching Errors in promises
+#### Catching Errors In Promises
 In case of promises, make sure to [handle](https://nodejs.org/dist/latest-v8.x/docs/api/deprecations.html#deprecations_dep0018_unhandled_promise_rejections) errors correctly [by making promises safe](https://github.com/mcollina/make-promises-safe).

-### Errors in Fastify
+### Errors In Fastify
 Fastify follows an all-or-nothing approach and aims to be lean and optimal as much as possible.
 The developer is responsible for making sure that the errors are handled properly.

-#### Errors in input data
+#### Errors In Input Data
 Most errors are a result of unexpected input data, so we recommend specifying a [JSON.schema validation](./Validation-and-Serialization.md) for your input data.

-#### Catching uncaught errors in Fastify
+#### Catching Uncaught Errors In Fastify
-Fastify tries to catch as many uncaught errors it can without hindering performance.
+Fastify tries to catch as many uncaught errors asit can without hindering performance.
 This includes:

 1. synchronous routes, e.g. `app.get('/', () => { throw new Error('kaboom') })`
 2. `async` routes, e.g. `app.get('/', async () => { throw new Error('kaboom') })`

 The error in both cases will be caught safely and routed  to Fastify's default error handler for a generic `500 Internal Server Error` response.

 For customizing this behaviour, you should use [`setErrorHandler`](./Server.md#seterrorhandler).

-### Errors in Fastify Lifecycle Hooks and a Custom Error Handler
+### Errors In Fastify Lifecycle Hooks And A Custom Error Handler

 From the [Hooks documentation](https://www.fastify.io/docs/latest/Hooks/#manage-errors-from-a-hook):
 > If you get an error during the execution of your hook, just pass it to `done()` and Fastify will automatically close the request and send the appropriate error code to the user.